What is Root Cause Analysis? This page explains:

 that management has control to fix.

-Our most modern and current definition of a root cause is:
+Our current, modern definition of a root cause is:

 Root Cause